Time Well Spent

 Who are volunteers?

-Volunteers give time, carrying out activities that aim to benefit community or society.
+Volunteers give time, carrying out activities that aim to benefit their community or society.
 Volunteers are unpaid and choose how they wish to give their time.

 Equality Act 2010